 Which Banks Give the Lowest Rates for Small Business Loans?

 Financial institutions such as banks and credit unions often offer the most competitive rates, but they also often have the most stringent qualifications.
 They often prefer to make larger loans to well-qualified borrowers.
-If you don’t have great credit, they may not be an option.
+If you don’t have great credit, at least a year or two in business, and solid documented revenues that aren’t decreasing recently, they may not be an option.

 What Factors Affect Business Loan Rates?